lyakoway/ai-RAG-chat/README.md

 ## Limitations

-What I know about the project's boundaries — so the questions don't have to
+What I know about the project's boundaries, stated up front:
-wait:

 - **Corpus.** Evaluation numbers on this page are from the public demo pack (6 files, 12 chunks) and the held-out set (~180 queries) reported on the